asiloisad/pulsar-sequence-creator/README.md

 A project is a fork of [sequential-number](https://github.com/bacadra/sequential-number/issues).
 List of changes:
 - decaffeinated,
-- event-kit replaced by built-in event class,
+- replaced `event-kit` with built-in event class,
-- repeat selecter added,
+- added `repeat` selector,
-- cursors are indexed in creation order,
+- cursors are indexed by creation order by default,
+- optional flag `!` used to reorder cursors by position,
 - keyboard shortcut changed to `Alt-0`,
-- `SIMULATE_CURSOR_LENGTH` increased to 5.
+- `SIMULATE_CURSOR_LENGTH` changed to config option,
+- changed preview font to match editor font,
+- last sequence is not deleted, but selected,
+- changed algorithm of strings, it's easier to use now, but less powerful.

 ## Installation